tarampampam/curl-docker/README.md

 ## Why this image created?

-As you probably know, `curl` consists of two parts - the library of the same name and dynamically linked executable file.
+As you probably know, `curl` consists of two parts - the library with the same name and dynamically linked executable file.
 For using `curl` in docker images based on `scratch` (empty file system) we have two options:

 - Put all required for `curl` libraries into the image
-- Compile `curl` as a static binary
+- Compile `curl` as a **static** binary

 This repository contains dockerfile with the second way.